coopcycle/coopcycle-docs/en/plugins/woocommerce.md

 Click on « Add shipping method », and select « CoopCycle ».

+Once the shipping method has been added, you can configure it.
+The settings are the same as the standard [Flat Rate Shipping](https://docs.woocommerce.com/document/flat-rate-shipping/) method of WooCommerce.

+The most important thing that you need to configure is the **shipping cost**.

 Congratulations! 🎉

 Now, when entering an address that matches with the shipping zone, customers will be allowed to choose the CoopCycle shipping method.